Mok-kun/PYProject/README.md

 # PYProject
-A useful tool created with python.
+This project seek for creating networking tool using python.

-To work with them you need to install some requirement library</br>
+To work with them you need to install some requirement library</br>. run:</br>
-run:</br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<strong>pip install -r requirement.txt</strong></br>
-Then Go Ahead
+Then Go Ahead.